Matchless Raijin-Oh: Characters

 Kirara Haruno is mainly an operator with the outside.
 Kirara is an honest, frank, fluffy long-haired girl, and is a broadcasting committee member.
 She wants to be a newscaster, and is Asuka's fan club president.

 Akira Imamura is an operator of core robots's starting system and weapon selector of Bakuryu-oh.
 Akira is a pretentious sore loser and a punk boy who wants to be a rock star, and had put the mesh in his hair.

 Reiko Ikeda is mainly an operator with Raijin-Oh.
 Reiko is a lively, curious, big almond-shape eyed girl who is a big wrestling fan, and she troubled with the fact that she's the shortest student in the class.
 She is in love with Tsutomu.
+Her parents run a gas station in Hinobori.

 Miki Mano is the energy gauge manager, launcher of Bakuryu Cutter fire, and safety manager of Bakuryu-oh's weapons.
 Miki is diligent, but quickly gives up, and is a member of the breeding committee.
+She was once afraid of dogs, but after Shippo was found at school, she adopted him and welcomed him into the family.

 Hiroshi Takamori is a vice-commander in the Earth Defense Class, safety manager of Raijin-Oh's weapons, and sub pilot of Bakuryu-oh.
 Hiroshi is the male representative of the class, and is usually inconspicuous, but trusted.
 He's in love with Cookie, his childhood friend.

 Orie Ishizuka, known as "Potato", is Hou-oh's all sensor systems monitor, and Raijin-oh's damage counter.
 Orie is a generous, strong-willed, chubby girl who loves potato chips.

 Yoko Kuriki, known as "Cookie", is Raijin-oh's radar operator.
 Cookie is a short, big-eyed girl who likes adorable things, but has strong dependence on others and can't do anything on her own.
 Her own teddy bear turns into an evil beast in episode 11.